Drawing Lines and Shapes in Affinity Photo | Step-by-Step (2023)

 That’s it for this tutorial!
 We hope you have enjoyed learning how to draw lines and shapes in Affinity Photo.
 The Pen Tool and the Shape Tool are very simple to use and allow you to create any shape imaginable.

 With just a few clicks, you can be on your way to creating lines and beautiful shapes that will add interest and flair to your photos.
-Hope you have a brief idea of the different ways to create lines and shapes as well as use them in different forms in Affinity Photo.

 Have fun experimenting with these tools and see what amazing creations you come up with!